-- Remove smoke alarm from mounting plate by turning counterclockwise. - 2.
-Remove AC power connector and unsnap power leads from top of the old battery.
-Snap new battery onto snaps and reinsert battery through hole in back of smoke alarm.
-WARNING: Units with battery back-up will not provide power or transmit an alarm to AC only units in the event of an AC power failure.
-All battery back-up units in tandem with good batteries will operate normally during an AC power failure for a minimum of 24 hours. - Use only Duracell MN 1604 battery with the 9000 Series smoke alarms.
-Available at many retail stores.
+CAUTION: Units with battery back-up will not provide power or transmit an alarm to other AC only units in the event of an AC power failure.
+All battery back-up units in tandem with good batteries will operate normally during an AC power failure a minimum of 24 hours.